 He pushed his mac and cheese around on the plate with a fork that seemed to have no direction.

 Our Man in Cairo

-The OC Bandits (my cohorts at work) had talked about Payne when they learned about his reassignment.
-I already knew that the man kept to himself, had “escaped” to Cairo due to marital problems, and was an Astronomy buff, or was it astrology?
+The OC Bandits (my cohorts at work) didn’t have much to say about Payne.
+I already knew that the man kept to himself, had “escaped” from SECSTATE due to marital problems, and was an Astronomy buff, or was it astrology?